SirDap/tripodvideoninja/_posts/2016-01-03-reverse-engineering-xavcs-xml-for-info.markdown

 date:   2016-01-03 18:15:56 -0500
 categories: codecs metadata
 ---

+[Updated May 14, 2018 with wording changes.]

 * TOC
 {:toc}

 ## Introduction

-Many new Sony video cameras (like the [FDR-AX100](http://www.sony.com/electronics/handycam-camcorders/fdr-ax100) and [HDR-CX900](http://www.sony.com/electronics/handycam-camcorders/hdr-cx900)) record into the new XAVC-S format.
-XAVC-S writes to mp4 container files, and along side them sit nice little XML files with metadata.
+Many new Sony video cameras (like the [FDR-AX100](http://www.sony.com/electronics/handycam-camcorders/fdr-ax100) and [HDR-CX900](http://www.sony.com/electronics/handycam-camcorders/hdr-cx900)) record into the XAVC-S format.
+XAVC-S writes to MP4 containers, and alongside them sit nice little XML files with metadata.

-The following is what i've unearthed from poking around the SD card.
-This post may not be particuarly useful per se, but it's more a log of some observations.
+The following is what I've unearthed from poking around the SD card.
+This post mainly serves as a log of observations.

 ### Test Setup

 The AX100 has three FPS settings when recording to the XAVC-S HD file format (60p, 30p and 24p) and two when recording to XAVS-S 4K (30p and 24p).
-Turns out the FPS information is tucked away in the XML file quite neatly!

-Interestingly, the bitrate which differentiates XAVC-S HD (50 Mbps) and XAVC-S 4K (60 Mbps) is not present in the clip XML.
-It is however present in `M4ROOT/MEDIAPRO.XML` file!

 For this test there were five shots: